ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 2.1 Definition of Policies

-As per ZTAuth* architecture the policies has to be defined in terms of resoruces and actions, however this is not stricly required as also other notation can be used.
-The improtant part is to make sure a `Policy Ledger` is used to store the policies in order to guaratnee a Zero Trust approach that include immutabile and versioanble policies.

-Below an exampl of policy we would define fro the implementation scenario, a sample domain specificy language is used but policies can be used with any policy langauge.

-### 2.2 Definition of Actor Models

 According to the `ZTAuth*` Architecture, policies should ideally be defined in terms of resources and actions.
 However, this is not strictly required, as other notations can also be used.
 The critical aspect is ensuring that a `Policy Ledger` is utilized to store the policies, guaranteeing a Zero Trust approach with immutable and versionable policies.